 Saffron Forsberg (she/her)

 Saffron (yeah, just like the spice!) graduated in 2023 with a B.A. in English from Oberlin College in Ohio, where she was also editor-in-chief of the alternative student newspaper and a senior editor of a campus literary magazine.
 Before that, she grew up in a small, hurricane-alley town just south of Houston, Texas.
-Needless to say, she’s no Boston native but she’s eager to spend time in Dorchester this year at the Jeremiah E. Burke High School Writers’ Room.
+Needless to say, she’s no Boston native but she’s eager to spend time in Dorchester this year at the Albert D. Holland High School of Technology’s Writers’ Room.
 A deep believer in the transformative power of the written word, Saffron is a voracious reader and writer of fiction, non-fiction, and everything in between.
 She especially loves anything weird, experimental, or boundary-breaking.
 When she’s not being an overgrown Matilda, you can find Saffron oil painting on her bedroom floor, play-fighting with her cat, or seeking out live music.

 Photo of Lindsay Gavin